Salem Swedish Methodist Episcopal Church

 Salem Swedish Methodist Episcopal Church (also known as John Fletcher Christian College Chapel) is a Methodist church complex in Kearney County, Nebraska, southwest of Axtell, Nebraska.

+The church has served Methodism since its inception, though it has been run by different Methodist denominations throughout its existence.
+In 1972, the United Methodist Church sold it to the Evangelical Wesleyan Church.
+The campus of the John Fletcher Christian College and Academy, which was founded in 1968, was moved to this location.
+John Fletcher Christian College trained ministers to serve in the Evangelical Wesleyan Church, a Methodist denomination aligned with the conservative holiness movement; it had an emphasis on the historic liturgy promulgated by John Wesley in The Sunday Service of the Methodists.
+The seminary functioned until 1995, the year the wife of its president, Larry Smith, died in an automobile accident.

 It was built with Late Victorian/Late Carpenter Gothic style and was added to the National Register of Historic Places in 1982.

-The listing is for a complex of a church, a parsonage (1883) and a school, located on the campus of the John Fletcher Christian College and Academy.
+The listing includes the church, a parsonage (1883), a cemetery, and a school, located on the campus of the John Fletcher Christian College and Academy.